upb-lea/ElectricGrid.jl/docs/JOSS/paper.md

 for electric energy grids based on power electronic converters.
 With a few lines of code, a parameterised electric grid model on component level can be initialised in Julia.
-An example grid is shown in the figure below.
+An example grid is shown in Figure 1.

 ![Exemplary electric energy grid in a simplified single phase representation.\label{fig:grid}](ExampleGrid.png)